syvita/bitcoin/README.md

 ## Default build

-Use:
+Clone the repository and `cd` into it, then:

 ```shell
 ~$ docker build -t bitcoind .
 ```

-* To build the docker image with Ubunt 18.04 and bitcoin core 0.18.1.
+* Will build the docker image with Ubunt 18.04 and bitcoin core 0.18.1.
 * Expect 25 to 30 min to build.

 ## Custom build